Sumo Logic Achieves Monitoring and Observability Distinctions with AWS Cloud Operations Competency

-/EIN News/ -- REDWOOD CITY, Calif., April 06, 2023 (GLOBE NEWSWIRE) -- Sumo Logic (NASDAQ: SUMO), the SaaS analytics platform to enable reliable and secure cloud-native applications, announced today that it has achieved the Amazon Web Services (AWS) Cloud Operations Competency in the Monitoring and Observability category.
+REDWOOD CITY, Calif., April 06, 2023 (GLOBE NEWSWIRE) -- Sumo Logic SUMO, the SaaS analytics platform to enable reliable and secure cloud-native applications, announced today that it has achieved the Amazon Web Services (AWS) Cloud Operations Competency in the Monitoring and Observability category.
 As an AWS Cloud Operations Competency Partner, Sumo Logic has demonstrated expertise in helping customers build a strong and scalable foundation for end-to-end Cloud Operations.

 With the right model for operating at cloud scale, organizations can balance needs for security, compliance, and operational safety with the responsibility to boost innovation, speed, and agility.
 Securing the AWS Cloud Operations Competency signifies how Sumo Logic makes companies more efficient by providing a single platform for both IT operations and security, consolidating tools, reducing costs, and enabling collaboration for faster resolution times.